-Lisregarding general expectations of the classroom, playground or cafeteria.

-Lisrespect toward any teacher/adult supervisor or classmate.
-Examples include talking back, arguing, inappropriate language or voice, fighting, etc.

-Willful cheating, contracting out classroom and for homework, changing grades or forging a

-Let Out of school conduct which seriously detracts from the reputation of the school.

-Any other behavior that interrupts the learning environment of other students.
+- ♣ Disregarding general expectations of the classroom, playground or cafeteria. - ♣ Disrespect toward any teacher/adult supervisor or classmate.
+Examples include talking back, arguing, inappropriate language or voice, fighting, etc. - Willful cheating, contracting out classroom and /or homework, changing grades or forging a signature. - ♣ Out of school conduct which seriously detracts from the reputation of the school. - 4 Any other behavior that interrupts the learning environment of other students.